rust-lang/book/src/ch12-04-testing-the-librarys-functionality.md

 argument that should be connected to the return value using the lifetime syntax.

-Connecting arguments to return values in the signature is something that other programming langugages don't make you do, so don't worry if this still feels strange!
+Connecting arguments to return values in the signature is something that other programming languages don't make you do, so don't worry if this still feels strange!
 Knowing how to specify lifetimes gets easier over time, and practice makes perfect.
 You may want to re-read the above section or go back and compare this example with the Lifetime Syntax section in Chapter 10.